phoenixframework/phoenix/guides/real_time/channels.md

 ### Channels

 Channels handle events from clients, so they are similar to Controllers, but there are two key differences.
 Channel events can go both directions - incoming and outgoing.
 Channel connections also persist beyond a single request/response cycle.
-Channels are the highest level abstraction for realtime communication components in Phoenix.
+Channels are the highest level abstraction for real-time communication components in Phoenix.

 Each Channel will implement one or more clauses of each of these four callback functions - `join/3`, `terminate/2`, `handle_in/3`, and `handle_out/3`.